Sickle Cell in Africa

 We would like to appeal to you to help us to raise funds to purchase these essential drugs and equipment that will essentially be prolonging and saving lives of children and young people.

-Young people are labeled ‘Sicklers’ which is demeaning and leads to low self-esteem and suicidal thoughts.
+Young people are labelled ‘Sicklers’ which is demeaning and leads to low self-esteem and suicidal thoughts.
 These are just a few the difficulties children, young people and their families have to face day by day.

 Our ambition is to ensure that children, young people and their parents/carers have a voice and governments of affected countries make a positive change in their lives.